NB: this article contains a mild spoiler for Oblivion.

 This fifth type of science fiction movie introduces an alien life form that is neither as toweringly evolved as those in Solaris or 2001, nor as basic those in The Andromeda Strain.
 Ridley Scott's Alien brought us what is surely the ultimate extraterrestrial creature - an entity with a thoroughly thought-through lifecycle, from parasitic origin to imposing final form.
 Plenty of other science fiction movies had introduced shadowy monsters before, but none had felt so real as the one designed by HR Giger for Alien.

-Its growth in the stomach of the luckless Kane (John Hurt) not only created one of the great shock moments in 70s cinema, but also accounted for the alien's humanoid stature.
+Its growth in the stomach of the luckless Kane (John Hurt) not only created one of the great shock moments in 70s movie theater, but also accounted for the alien's humanoid stature.
 It looked a bit like a man because it was born from a man - something gleefully played with in Alien 3.
 Best of all, the alien's spooky, almost silent presence introduced so many intriguing questions that lingered after it was blown out of an escape pod airlock: just how intelligent are these starbeasts?
 Does their bio-mechanical anatomy hint that they're some form of artificially-created weapon?

-With both Scott's direction and Giger's unforgettable design suggesting so much, it's not surprising that no other sci-fi film has managed to create such a startling creature since.
+With both Scott's direction and Giger's unforgettable design suggesting so much, it's not surprising that no other sci-fi movie has managed to create such a startling creature since.
 Pitch Black, this year's Riddick and even Ridley Scott's own Prometheus have introduced their own squelchy, slithering alien life forms, but none have felt quite so chillingly other-worldly as the beast in Alien.

 As Ash (Ian Holm) once marvelled, "I admire its purity.
 Unclouded by conscience, remorse, or delusions of morality..."